February 12, 2019

 As organisations adjust to the rapidly changing digital lifestyle of consumers worldwide, they are discovering the importance of understanding and envisaging the impact of information generated from digital sources.
 Sophisticated analytic capabilities and intuitive visualisations are driving a profound change in how marketing, advertising, communications, supply chains, value chains, processes, transactions and deals are going to be accomplished.

-Amongst other verticals, leading BFSI and oil & gas companies are building their digital transformation strategies as the foundation for sustained growth.
+Amongst other verticals, leading BFSI and Energy companies are building their digital transformation strategies as the foundation for sustained growth.
 While, the BFSI sector has leveraged digital extensively over the years, there is continued focus on adopting technologies that can enable improved cost of operations, streamline processes and create better customer experience.
 Big Data and AI tools are being deployed extensively by banks in the region to ensure greater compliance as well as gain deeper customer insights to identify cross-sell opportunities.
 Besides, emerging technologies like blockchain, continue to transform the industry, in a way that may completely disrupt traditional banking in years to come.

 The constant advancement of hardware and breakthrough Machine Learning (ML) algorithms has also unleashed a new wave of exponential progress that is set to affect every industry.
 True success in AI depends on access and timeliness of data, drawing insights and utility from the Internet of Things and Big Data paradigms.
 While all industries stand to benefit from this, the adoption is at different levels.